albertlauncher/documentation/src/_docs/installing.md

 Lets go through them and clarify what they do.
 The first command clones the Albert git repository to the local file system.
 Since no destination directory is specified a directory with the name of the repository is created.
 The next step is to create the out-of-source-build directory.
 A self-explanatory name is always a good one.

 After changing the working directory to the just created build directory the `cmake` command configures the build environment and creates the makefiles.
 The first positional parameter is the path to the source directory which contains a file called `CMakeLists.txt`.
 The `-D` parameter sets CMake variables. `CMAKE_BUILD_TYPE` specifies the build type to use.
-If you want to report bugs it makes sense to build a debug build, since the applications contains debug symbols and its output is more verbose.
+If you want to report bugs it makes sense to build a debug build, since the applications contains debug symbols and its output is more verbose. `CMAKE_INSTALL_PREFIX` defines the prefix for the installation directory.
+This value usually defaults to `/usr/local`.
+When setting this value keep in mind that the resulting directories should match the XDG base dir specs since several files are looked up there. `/usr`, `/usr/local` or `~/.local` should be safe prefixes.

 Finally `make` builds the application and `sudo make install` installs the application on your system.
 Albert is not a portable application so the install step is mandatory.